UniversalDependencies/UD_Cebuano-GJA/README.md

 # Summary

-UD_Cebuano_GJA is a collection of annotated Cebuano sample sentences randomly taken from three different sources: the website Tatoeba (https://tatoeba.org/en/), and Cebuano grammar books by Bunye & Yap (1971) and Tanangkinsing (2011).
+UD_Cebuano_GJA is a collection of annotated Cebuano sample sentences randomly taken from three different sources: the website Tatoeba (https://tatoeba.org/en/), a Cebuano grammar book by Bunye & Yap (1971) and Tanangkinsing's reference grammar on Cebuano (2011).
 This project is currently work in progress.

 # Introduction